How to Get Rid of Carpet Beetles

 How Do You Find a Carpet Beetle Larvae Nest?

-These nests tend to be anywhere dark and sheltered, such as in cracks and crevasses, preferably close to a food source.
+Nests tend to be anywhere dark and sheltered, such as in cracks and crevasses, preferably close to a food source.
+There’s no physical structures to the nest outside of the egg clusters.

 What Damage Do Carpet Beetles Do?

 Carpet beetle larvae are the destructive ones, and they’ll feed off anything they think is waste.
-This includes animal hair (thankfully not on your pet), plant based fibers and foods (especially cereals, grains, and nuts), and sometimes synthetic fibers.
+Depending on the species, this includes shed animal hair, plant-based fibers and foods (especially cereals, grains, and nuts – and even pet food), and sometimes synthetic fibers.

 As a result, they can do extensive damage to textiles, upholstery, and even get into packaged goods.
-They’re most infamous for munching on carpets and linens or clothes in the closet.
+Regardless, they’re most infamous for munching on carpets and linens or chewing holes in clothing.

 Can Carpet Beetles Bite?